Meuse → Mosel → Rhine - The Netherlands

 So, from KM (Raai) 117, the route goes in a global south-southeast direction to Veghel.
 That is the first marina in the ZWV.

-On this this stretch of the Zuid-Willemsvaart from Den Dungen to Veghel, you will pass some objects:
+On this stretch of the Zuid-Willemsvaart from Den Dungen to Veghel, you will pass some objects:

 From Veghel to Aarle-Rixtel